MopsLops/particle_conventer/README.md

-# Particle converter from obj
+# Particle converter from obj and mtl files
 Particle Converter is an application for converting obj and mtl files into particle commands.

 ## ScreenShot